ForumSchlampe/OpenPasswordFilter/README.md

     Summer2015
     ...

-Passwords in `opfmatch.txt` will be tested for full matches, and those in `opfcont.txt` will be tested for a partial match.
+Passwords in `opfmatch.txt` will be tested for full matches, and those in `opfcont.txt` will be tested for a partial match which can be adjusted in configuration.
 This is useful for rejecting any password containing poison strings such as `password` and `welcome`.
 I recommend constructing a list of bad seeds, then using hashcat rules to build `opfcont.txt` with the sort of leet mangling users are likely to try, like so:

 `hashcat -r /usr/share/hashcat/rules/Incisive-leetspeak.rule --stdout seedwordlist | tr A-Z a-z | sort | uniq > opfcont.txt`